Europe holds low-key V-E Day commemorations due to virus

 FRANCE

-Unlike Britain, Victory Day is a traditional public holiday in France, but it was clearly far more somber this year with the country under strict lockdown to counter the spread of the coronavirus.
+Unlike Britain, Victory Day is a traditional public holiday in France, but it was clearly far more somber this year with the country under a strict coronavirus lockdown.
+There were no flybys, no parades.

-Small ceremonies were allowed at local memorials as the government granted an exception to restrictions following requests from mayors and veterans.
+Small ceremonies were allowed at local memorials as the government granted exceptions to restrictions following requests from mayors and veterans.

 President Emmanuel Macron led a small ceremony at the Arc de Triomphe.
 He laid a wreath and relit the flame of the Tomb of the Unknown Soldier, atop a deserted Champs-Elysees Avenue in Paris.